SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_micro_oled_ssd1306/README.md

 - Make sure that the **Third Party Hardware Drivers** extension is installed.
 If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- SDK Extension must be enabled for the project to install "SSD1306 - Micro OLED Breakout (Sparkfun) - I2C" component.
+- **Third Party Hardware Drivers** extension must be enabled for the project to install "SSD1306 - Micro OLED Breakout (Sparkfun) - I2C" component.

 ## How It Works ##